HMS Matchless (G52)

-HMS Matchless was a M-class destroyer built during World War II.
+HMS Matchless was an M-class destroyer built during World War II.
 After the war she was placed in reserve until August 1957 and eventually sold to the Turkish Navy, who renamed her TCG Kılıç Ali Paşa.
 She was struck from the Turkish Navy list and scrapped in 1971.

 Adoptions

 Maidenhead Borough Council in Berkshire officially adopted HMS Matchless after holding a Warship Week in March 1942 that raised £550,296.
 A ship's badge was presented to the borough in September 1942.

 Associated Motor Cycles in southeast London, which made Matchless motorcycles, unofficially adopted the ship in 1943.
 After the Battle of the North Cape in December 1943 her battle flag and other mementoes were presented to the company.

 Service

 Scapa Flow

 Matchless undertook sea trials in the Firth of Clyde and then joined the Home Fleet at Scapa Flow for crew training in gunnery and torpedo attacks.
 Her first active service was on an Arctic convoy to Murmansk and the Kola Inlet.
 On 13 May 1942 she was one of four destroyers that sailed from Murmansk escorting the light cruiser Trinidad, which had been damaged during a previous convoy and partially repaired for her homeward voyage.
 On 15 May 20 Ju 88 bombers attacked the flotilla and one bomb set Trinidad on fire and crippled her.
 Matchless rescued over 200 survivors and then scuttled Trinidad by torpedoing her.